 “Acupuncture has its own diagnostic system, that of Chinese Medicine, which due to its holistic nature provides a truly individual approach to treatment.”

-Acupressure massage or Tuina is a style of massage which also forms part of oriental medicine.
-It involves a wide range of massage techniques directed towards the meridians (or channels) and points, all of which have particular effects and areas of influence.
+Acupressure massage or Tuina is a style of massage rooted in oriental medicine.
+It uses a wide range of massage techniques directed towards meridians and points, which are believed to have particular effects and areas of influence.
 It is given in a seated or lying position, often through light clothing.
-Liz sometimes uses palpation and massage techniques before or during an acupuncture treatment, but acupressure can also be used with those few for whom acupuncture is unsuitable.
-As with acupuncture, the treatment is given according to the principles of Chinese Medicine, to ensure that it is tailored to the person’s individual needs.
-Acupressure massage, like acupuncture, is used in the treatment of many conditions.
-It can also be used in a preventative way, as an enjoyable and relaxing massage.
+Liz sometimes uses palpation and acupuncture massage techniques before or during an acupuncture treatment, but acupressure can also be used with those few for whom acupuncture is unsuitable.
+Acupressure massage can be used both therapeutically and in a preventative way, or just as an enjoyable and relaxing massage.

 Ear (auricular) acupuncture involves the use of very fine needles in specific points in the outer ear.
-Liz choses the points according to Chinese Medicine diagnosis and more modern practices, guided by specialist pulse taking skills, to ensure treatment is specific to individual needs.
-Ear acupuncture can be used alongside traditional acupuncture, or in some cases as a stand- alone treatment.
+Liz choses the points according to Chinese Medicine diagnosis and more modern theories, guided by specialist pulse taking skills, to ensure treatment is specific to individual needs.
+Ear acupuncture can be used alongside traditional acupuncture, or in some cases on it own.

 Moxibustion is an essential part of Chinese medicine, used alongside acupuncture, and patients often report how soothing and enjoyable they find the gentle warmth of this treatment.